 “They made me feel at ease discussing my business matter & provided legal advice that was simple & easy to understand.”- D.J.

-Your Debt Relief Options in Fort Worth, TX
+Your Debt Relief Options in Arlington, TX

 At this time, you may be considering a variety of debt relief options.
 Are you aware of the other possibilities you have besides declaring bankruptcy?

 For example, if you pursue a debt settlement, you may be able to come to an agreement with your creditors that allows you to pay less than the amount you owe.
 Experienced bankruptcy attorneys are often able to effectively negotiate with creditors on behalf of their clients to reach a manageable solution.
 While this arrangement can only be made at the discretion and preference of each individual debt collector, many collection agencies will agree to settle for a smaller payment rather than risk losing the entire amount owed.

 Loan consolidation is another form of debt relief that allows the debtor to compile his or her debts into one manageable payment.
 This simplifies the repayment process and could drastically lower your interest rate.
 On the other hand, if you do not need to employ firm debt relief measures but you are receiving harassing phone calls and letters from your collectors, the best way to end debt collector abuse is to contact a collections defense lawyer.